irfanhakim-as/charts/mika/plexmaster/README.md

   - Click the **Save** button.

+- If you're using an external qBittorrent server and require path mapping, locate the **Remote Path Mappings** section in the **Download Clients** page:

+  - Click the **+** button to add a new path mapping.

+  - In the **Add Remote Path Mapping** form:

+    - Host: Expand the dropdown and select the qBittorrent server.

+    - Remote Path: Set the parent folder where your Movie media (Radarr) or TV media (Sonarr) is downloaded to on the qBittorrent server i.e. `/downloads/`.

+    - Local Path: Set the path to the same parent folder where it is mounted on the Radarr/Sonarr container i.e. `/plexmaster/Downloads/`.

+    - Click the **Save** button.

 - Click the **Settings** menu item on the left, and then click the **Connect** link.

 - Under the **Connections** section, click the **+** button to add a new connection.